AWS EdStart News and Events

 AWS EdStart Member, Elsevier, an information analytics organization specializing in science and health owned by RELX, acquired AWS EdStart Member, Authess.
 Headquartered in Boston, Massachusetts, Authess offers a software-as-a-service solution that uses performance-based competency assessments to evaluate how students solve complex, open-ended problems they would encounter on the job.

-Organizations that wish to apply for participation in AWS EdStart must meet the application criteria described on the AWS EdStart application page.
+Organizations that wish to apply for participation in AWS EdStart must meet the application criteria described on the AWS EdStart Member application page or the AWS EdStart Innovators page.
 Government entities, including government-owned corporations and government-funded organizations, are not eligible to participate in AWS EdStart.
 Individual users of AWS EdStart must be from participant organizations and 18 years or older.